Konstantin-Kostov-70/Pro-Shop/README.md

 # E-commerce Website

-This project is a full-featured e-commerce website built using React, Redux, Django, and Django REST Framework (DRF).
+This project is a full-featured e-commerce website built using React, Redux and Django REST Framework (DRF).
 It provides a seamless shopping experience with robust user authentication, product management, and order processing functionalities.

 ## Key Features
 - **User Authentication**: JWT-based authentication for secure login and registration.